stormfleet/cloudcat/README.md

 There isn't full support for simultaneous cracking instances at the moment - it's coming though.
 Also need support for creating your own wordlist snapshots - I've been using my own but I'll buld it into the script.

+A word of warning too for the time being - the destroy script doesn't take notice of multiple instances, so you might want to check your AWS Console to be doubly sure the instance has terminated correctly!

 ## Installation
 Cloudcat requires the following Python dependencies:
 ```